UniBwM-IFS-AILab/AUSPEX/README.md

 [wsl2]
 networkingMode=mirrored
 ```
-to the WSL config in Windows:
+to the WSL config in Windows (create one if not existing):
 ```
 C:\Users\YourUsername\.wslconfig
 ```